HIPAA Compliant Data Storage

 1. Unique User Identification (Required) – A unique user identifier allows an entity to track specific user activity.
 This helps hold users accountable for the functions performed on Information Systems with ePHI when logged into those systems.

-2. Emergency Access Procedure (Required) – Covered entities must determine the situations that would require emergency access to an information system or application containing ePHI.
+2. Emergency Access Procedure (Required) – Covered entities must determine the situations requiring emergency access to an information system or application containing ePHI.

 3. Automatic Logoff (Addressable) – Automatic logoff helps prevent unauthorized users from accessing ePHI on workstations left unattended for some time.